bashup/loco/README.md

 (Note that `loco`'s environment variables and internal functions are *always* named `LOCO_` and `loco_` respectively, regardless of the active script name.
 Only commands and config file names are based on `loco`'s script name or its wrapper script name.)

+`LOCO_FILE`, by the way, can actually be a list of glob patterns: `LOCO_PROJECT` will be set to the absolute path of the first match.
+So if our `doco` script set `LOCO_FILE="*.doco.md .doco"`, then each directory would first be checked for any file ending in `.doco.md` before being checked for a `.doco` file.
+(Of course, the script would need to override `loco_loadproject()` to be able to handle all the different types of `LOCO_PROJECT` -- more on this below.)

 ### Defining Commands

 By default, you define commands in your project, user, site, or global configuration files by defining functions prefixed with `loco`'s script name.
 So if your script is named `fudge`, you might define `fudge.melt()` and `fudge.sweeten()` functions which would then be run in your project's root directories (as identified by `.fudge` files), when you type in `fudge melt` or `fudge sweeten`.